Vice President for Research and Innovation

-The Office of the Vice Provost for Research (OVPR) enables and advances Cornell research priorities, including research activities of Cornell colleges, schools, and research centers, institutes, and laboratories.
-The office advocates for researchers within the university, working with external agencies, sponsors, and government representatives; supports specialized research facilities and services for researchers; provides campus-wide research administrative support services; and facilitates major interdisciplinary research initiatives.
+The Office of the Vice President for Research and Innovation (OVPRI) enables and advances Cornell research priorities, including research activities of Cornell colleges, schools, and research centers, institutes, and laboratories.
+The OVPRI advocates for researchers within the university, working with external agencies, sponsors, and government representatives; supports specialized research facilities and services for researchers; provides campus-wide research administrative support services; and facilitates major interdisciplinary research initiatives.

-In his role as Vice President for Technology Transfer, Intellectual Property, and Research Policy, Giannelis, along with Cornell’s Center for Technology Licensing (CTL), champions entrepreneurship and technology commercialization, supporting researchers and entrepreneurs as they bring scientific discoveries, technological innovations, medical advances, and new products to the marketplace for societal benefit to foster economic development within New York State and across the nation and to further Cornell’s land grant mission.
+In his university-wide role, Giannelis, along with Cornell’s Center for Technology Licensing (CTL) and the Office of Corporate Engagement (OCE), champions innovation, entrepreneurship, and technology commercialization.
+The OVPRI, CTL, and OCE support researchers and entrepreneurs to translate scientific discoveries, technological innovations, medical advances, and new products to the marketplace.
+The goal is to accelerate the impact of research to society, to foster economic development within New York State and across the nation and to further Cornell’s land grant mission.